Azure/azure-sdk-for-js/sdk/textanalytics/ai-text-analytics/README.md

 ### Create and authenticate a `TextAnalysisClient`

 To create a client object to access the Language API, you will need the `endpoint` of your Language resource and a `credential`.
-The Text Analytics client can use either Azure Active Directory credentials or an API key credential to authenticate.
+The Text Analysis client can use either Azure Active Directory credentials or an API key credential to authenticate.

 You can find the endpoint for your Language resource either in the [Azure Portal][azure_portal] or by using the [Azure CLI][azure_cli] snippet below: